AaronWard/mlops-practice/README.md

 ```

 **Variables:**
-variables are common values that can be references elsewhere
+Variables are common values that can be declared and referenced elsewhere

 - `variables.tf`